Stands for: Follicular Unit Extraction

 Contents

-A Follicular Unit Extraction (FUE) hair transplant is a minimally invasive surgical procedure that looks to promote new hair growth on your scalp and/or face.
-Whether you are concerned about your receding hairline, eyebrows, or beard, an FUE treatment is often the perfect solution for many causes of thinning hair.
+A Follicular Unit Excision or Extraction (FUE) hair transplant is a minimally invasive surgical procedure that takes individual hair follicles from the back and sides of your head (donor area) and transplants them to the recipient area that is experiencing hair thinning or hair loss.
+Whether you are concerned about your receding hairline, eyebrows, or beard, an FUE transplant is often the perfect choice.

 Make the best investment in yourself and find out more about how we can help eliminate hair loss for good!